mworion/MountWizzard4/docs/source/install_mw4.rst

     virtualenv --version

 In one of the choices you should see the version number of the installed and available packages.
-For python it should say 3.7.x.
+For python it should say 3.7.x or 3.8.x.

 .. hint:: MW4 does not need admin rights to install or run.
 To avoid problems with accessing
           directories or file please ensure, that you run install and MW4 itself as normal